African women tell of experiences of violence | DW | 25.11.2021

 "I had a boyfriend who was very abusive.
 I can't remember how many times he beat me after a small misunderstanding.
 I remember this one time that I shaved my hair.
 It was my decision but he was very angry that I went to shave my hair without getting his permission.
 He beat me.
 The following day, he came to apologize and I accepted his apology.
 A week later, he asked me to wash his clothes.
 I refused because I wasn't feeling well but he didn't accept that.
 I still remember the punches I got that day because I nearly died.
 That man could abuse me one day and apologize the next.
 I kept accepting his apologies until one day I decided to leave him.
 It wasn't easy but I did.
 My advice to other women experiencing abuse is to leave before it's too late!
 Abusive men are very cunning, they abuse you today and bring you gifts the following day.
 Those gifts are not worth dying for — leave that abusive relationship now!"

 "We were sitting down, and a group of traditional practitioners came and surrounded us and started rubbing chalk on us.
-I asked them: 'what's the meaning of this?'
+I asked them: 'What's the meaning of this?'
 And they said: 'we are sent to come and invite you to the Sande.'
 I asked them to let me get my mother, but they said no. They held my sister and me by force as though we were thieves or some kind of criminals.
 They gagged us and carried us away.
-It was never our plan to go into the Sande Bush.
+It was never our plan to go into the Sande.
 They took us by violence, and then they did things to us.
 When I think about it, I am still feeling hurt.
 Life was very difficult for us.
-We really suffered in that bush, so I am very grateful to God that we are out.
+We really suffered, so I am very grateful to God that we are out.

 Much progress has been made in the fight against FGM.
 However, some societies continue to practice it